Afrobeats star Omah Lay hangs out with Dembele, Hakimi in Paris, video

-Nigerian Afrobeats Star Hangs Out With Dembele, Hakimi in Paris After PSG’s Champions League Win
+Nigerian Afrobeats Star Hangs Out With Dembele, Hakimi in Paris After PSG Champions League Win

 - Omah Lay was spotted in Paris hanging out with PSG stars Achraf Hakimi and Ousmane Dembele